Posts

 That’s all there is to it!
 You have successfully pointed your domain from Godaddy to Bluehost.

-Some things to keep in mind after you point your Godaddy domain to Bluehost is it typically takes anywhere from 5 minutes to 48 hours for changes to reflect globally.
+Something to keep in mind after you point your domain to Bluehost is it can take up to 48 hours for the new domain settings to take effect.

-So be patient if you don’t see the changes made right after you change your nameservers from Godaddy to Bluehost.
-Most of the time within minutes to an hour or two you should see the changes take effect.
+So be patient if you don’t see the changes made right after you change your nameservers from Godaddy to Bluehost account.

 If you have any trouble or questions, let me know in the comments below, and I’ll help you.
 Godaddy has a great support team as well that is available 24/7.